ayarelif/ayarelif.github.io/_posts/2020-06-25-Covid_19-Consequences.md

 Even though some countries meet pandemic earlier than the USA, the data clearly shows that the U.S has the most confirmed cases..
 241,703 people have been affected seriously and some of them lost their lives.
 Indeed, there could be many reasons why the U.S has a greater number of cases such as population, geography, climates, social and economic dynamics, and so on.

 ## 2. Consequences of Covid-19 in the U.S

+Since Covid-19 has been a part of our lives, we have taken serious actions such as closing all private and public schools, most businesses, restaurants, and shopping areas, limiting or stopping face to face communication, staying at home for weeks, and even shutting down some cities and States.
+All those serious actions and limitations on human life would have some consequences and effects on society and people’s lives.

+### 2.1.1 Symptom of Depressive Disorder

+I used the Covid-19 dataset from CDC open data source, and this dataset is about the people who have confirmed symptoms of depressive and anxious disorders.
+Original data comes from the Household Pulse Survey run by the U.S. Census Bureau, and it is designed to provide an understanding of the pandemic on society, economy, and health.
+Five weekly periods were taken into consideration and participants were been asked how they feel the last 7 days.
+I have decided to investigate the relationships between disorder, age, and gender.